 This is the microflow that will be executed.
 Its parameters should match the available arguments.

 You can create a new microflow by clicking ‘Select…’ and then ‘New’.
-Modeler will generate a microflow with parameters matching all available arguments.
+Studio Pro will generate a microflow with parameters matching all available arguments.
 If a parameter is not used it can simply be deleted.

 3 Microflow arguments